MickJM/mq-metrics/README.md

 When running as a CCDT connection, this is similar to a client connection, with the client connection details stored in a secure, binary file.

-All configurations are stored in the Spring Boot yaml or properties file.
+All configurations are stored in the Spring Boot yaml or properties file, which it typically located in a `./config` folder under where the API jar file is run from.

+## Common API properites

+Additional properties can be used in the yaml file;

+`logging.level.org.springfromwork: OFF` - Spring Framework logging
+`logging.level.maersk.com: debug-level` - Maersk objects to debug

+`debug-level` can be `OFF`, `INFO`, `DEBUG`, `WARN` or `TRACE`

+`spring.security.user.name: username` - The username used to authenticate the API when being invoked `spring.security.user.password: password` - The password used to authenticate the API when being invoked